haggaie/haggaie.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Technion electrical engineering faculty in Haifa, Israel.
 I am interested in programming and operating system abstractions for hardware acceleration, and currently working on FPGA-based SmartNIC application acceleration.
-I also work at Mellanox Technlogies as a software architect.
+I also work at NVIDIA as a software architect.